plainionist/Plainion.Windows/README.md

 - FrameworkElementDragBehavior and FrameworkElementDropBehavior are used in the Xaml to wire up with Windows Drag&Drop events

-## Prism.RI
+## Plainion.RI

-Use the reference implementation (Prism.RI.exe) to play around with the extensions provided by this library.
+Use the reference implementation (Plainion.RI.exe) to play around with the extensions provided by this library.

 ![](doc/Screenshots/RI.png)